Ankbzpx/my-personal-knowledge-cache/vault/epipolar-geometry.pinhole-camera-model.md

 0 & 0 & 1
 \end{bmatrix}$

-In general, find $3 \times 3$ transformation matrix that transforms the image coordinate, then right multiply it with $\bm{K}$, a.k.a. apply the transformation
+In general, find a $3 \times 3$ transformation matrix that transforms the image coordinate, then right multiply it with $\bm{K}$, a.k.a. apply the transformation